NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 $ sudo kubeadm init --pod-network-cidr=192.168.0.0/16
 ```

-The output will show you the commands that when executed deploy a pod network to the cluster as well as commands to join the cluster.
+The output will show you the commands that, when executed, deploy a pod network to the cluster and commands to join the cluster.

 Following the instructions in the output, execute the commands as shown below: